 According to state law, the Washington State Treasurer collects a fee from all school district entities, which have employees who are not current active members of the state Health Care Authority but participate in the state retirement system.
 The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees who elect to purchase their health care benefits through the state Health Care Authority.
-For the fiscal year 2019-20, the District was required to pay the HCA \$69.56 per month per full-time equivalent employee to support the program, for a total payment of \$100,402.00.
+For September through November during fiscal year 2019-20, the District was required to pay the HCA \$69.56 per month per full-time equivalent employee to support the program, for a total payment of \$57,491.
+After this time period, the assessment was included in the monthly lump sum SEBB premium and not tracked separately.
 This assessment to the District is set forth in the state's operating budget and is subject to change on an annual basis.
-This amount is not actuarially determined and is not placed in a trust to pay the obligations for postemployment health care benefits.
+This amount is not actuarially determined and is not placed in a trust to pay the obligations for post-employment health care benefits.